 Steven Strauss is a Lecturer and John L. Weinberg/Goldman Sachs & Co.
 Visiting Professor at Princeton University's Woodrow Wilson School.
 He has advised governments on public policy issues in the U.S.A., Europe, the Middle East and Asia.
-Strauss has been cited, quoted or interviewed by news organizations such as: CNBC, The Guardian, The NY Observer, Mother Jones, Al Jazeera, The Dallas Morning Post, The Jerusalem Post, and other media outlets.
-He is a contributing OpEd columnist at: The LA Times, USA Today, The New York Daily News and The Huffington Post.
+Strauss has been cited, quoted or interviewed by news organizations such as: The New York Times, CNN, CNBC, The Guardian, The NY Observer, Mother Jones, Al Jazeera, The Candadian Broadcasting Corporation and other media outlets.
+He is a contributing OpEd columnist at: USA Today, The LA Times, The New York Daily News and The Huffington Post.

-Immediately prior to his role with NYC, Strauss was with the World Economic Forum and McKinsey & Company where he worked on health systems reform, economic development, and other strategy issues in the public and private sectors.
-Strauss was responsible for the World Economic Forum's inaugural Financial Development Index (a comprehensive look at global financial systems), and co-authored the Forum's report on the Convergence of Insurance with Capital Markets.
-From 1980 to 1996, Strauss held progressively more senior positions in the financial services industry at various firms.
+Prior to his role with NYC, Strauss was with McKinsey & Company where he worked on health systems reform, economic development, and other strategy issues in the public and private sectors.

 Strauss graduated from New York University with a BA.
 He received his Ph.D. in Management from Yale University in 2002.